 If you have been injured in an accident, your top priority should be to get medical treatment.
 Receiving prompt trauma care, keeping follow-up doctor appointments and getting all the medical care that you need are essential to recovering from your injuries.

 The attorneys at Younce, Vtipil, Baznik & Banks, P.A. care about our clients and their ability to recover their health and financial stability after serious personal injuries.
 We know you are going through a difficult time in your life and we want to help if possible.
-Our attorneys have extensive experience handling personal injury claims and workers’ compensation claims.
+Our attorneys have extensive experience handling personal injury claims.
 We offer personalized attention to each and every individual we serve.
 Our legal team includes members who speak Spanish and English.
 We can answer your legal questions in the language in which you are most comfortable.

 We have prepared a video featuring attorney David Vtipil that offers a brief overview of the topics on this page:

 How Long Do You Have to See the Doctor After an Auto Accident?

 You should seek medical attention as soon as possible after a car accident.
 If you do not require emergency medical treatment, you should visit a doctor or urgent care clinic within 24 hours of an accident.

 Inform the health care provider of your injuries and how they occurred.